hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update 'display_document_list' to show all available attributes attached to a document
 - [ ] Entire header should be created in the settings block, rather than relying on first & last recording dates in the dataframe
 - [ ] Compare parallel scripts from leopard & eagle in order to help refactoring
+- [ ] Perhaps the "year" attribute could be used to check the recording date and add a comment (or conversely perform an update if "No document found...")

 ### Hyperlinks To Do